Neutrinet/ISP-ng/README.md

 ##Toolstack for next-gen ISPs

 Currently, this daemon aims to ease OpenVPN management (through OpenVPN's management channel), handling user registration, authentication and the assigment of IP addresses from a pool (be it fixed or dynamic).
-It exposes an REST API, which allows you to add IP address pools, manage active connections etc.
+It exposes a REST API, which allows you to add IP address pools, manage active connections etc.

 **Build instructions**